aceinnolab/Inkycal/README.md

 ## Setting up VS Code Remote development in WSL
 In order to speed up development, most development tasks (apart from the actual rending to E-Ink display) can be developed on more powerful machines and in richer environments than running this on a Pi zero.
 In case of Windows PC the most convenient way is to use VS Code Remote development in Windows Subsystem for Linux (WSL), please follow [Tutorial](https://code.visualstudio.com/remote-tutorials/wsl/getting-started).

-To disable eInk functionality set following flag (in /settings/settings.py) to "image_only":
+To disable the eInk functionality set the flag to "image_only" (in /settings/settings.py):

 `render_target = "image_only"`